 The goal of HiAP is to make health an explicit consideration in seemingly unrelated policy decisions.
 Incorporating health into new policy fields requires collaboration with many different sectors.
 Agencies focused on food, agriculture, building, transportation, social, economic, or crime-control policies may become partners.
-The public health field has a long history of collaboration with different sectors; to move forward with HiAP, those partnerships must continue and be further developed.
+The public health field has a long history of collaboration with different sectors, which must be continued and further developed to move forward with HiAP.

 The most successful partnerships in HiAP are equally beneficial for all partners, which entails achieving specific goals for multiple organizations.
-This requires a great deal of negotiation and compromise and builds on the ideas of synergy, which were outlined in the community health strategies section (Section 5).
-Additional principles for establishing partnerships with other policy sectors to promote HiAP are:
+This requires a great deal of negotiation and compromise and builds on the ideas of synergy, which were outlined in the community health strategies section (Section 4).
+The following are additional principles for establishing partnerships with other policy sectors:

-□ Build trust.
+- Build trust.
 This is a difficult, but essential, step in forming any successful partnership.
 Be humble and open to other partners' perspectives, goals, and values.
 Be sensitive to confidentiality between organizations by holding individual or sub-group meetings as well as larger group meetings.
-Hold your organization and your partners accountable for moving forward with the goals of the HiAP initiative.

-□ Model reciprocity.
-Partnerships involve a great deal of risk - most often requiring partners to risk two important assets, time, and resources - for the good of the partnership.
+Hold your organization and your partners accountable for moving forward with the goals of the HiAP initiative. - Model reciprocity.
+Partnerships involve a great deal of risk-most often requiring partners to risk two important assets, time, and resources-for the good of the partnership.
 Establish expectations and trust that partners will reciprocate.
 If possible, offer to help on a task that supports a partner's efforts.
 Ensure that credit is given where credit is due.
-Recognize that there will be misunderstandings with partners from different sectors and assume that your partners have good intentions towards advancing the HiAP initiative.

-□ Pursue mutuality.
-Ensure that partners have established shared values and are working towards mutually beneficial goals with no hidden agendas.

-□ Share information and ideas.
+Recognize that there will be misunderstandings with partners from different sectors and assume that your partners have good intentions towards advancing the HiAP initiative. - Pursue mutuality.
+Ensure that partners have established shared values and are working towards mutually beneficial goals with no hidden agendas. - Share information and ideas.
 Focus on highlighting ways for non-traditional partners to get involved in HiAP.
-Help others to understand how their work impacts health and how a healthy community can contribute to their efforts.
+Help others to understand how their work impacts health and how a healthy community can contribute to their efforts. - Clarify language.

-□ Clarify language.
 Be extremely clear and make sure everyone understands one another.
-Avoid common public health jargon and abbreviations that partners from outside organizations may not understand.
+Avoid common public health jargon and abbreviations that may not be understood by partners from outside organizations.

-These recommendations for building intersectoral partnerships were adapted from section 4 of the HiAP Guide for State and Local Governments (Rudolph, Caplan, Ben-Moshe, & Dillon, 2013).
-Additional information can be found on pages 50-58.
+These recommendations for building intersectoral partnerships were adapted from section 4.2 of the HiAP Guide for State and Local Governments (Rudolph, Caplan, Ben-Moshe, & Dillon, 2013).
+Additional information can be found on pages 50-58 of the HiAP Guide for State and Local Governments (Rudolph, Caplan, Ben-Moshe, & Dillon, 2013).